Readonly

 being thrown.

-equivalent of calling
+equivalent to calling

 outgoingMessage.setHeader(name, value)